by Paul Gestl

 It is a match made in heaven and the reason that Fallout 4 probably has my favorite music for a video game.
 Here is a sample of some of the songs in Fallout 4:

 Lastly, I want to discuss the companions you meet.
 While Skyrim has dozens more to choose from than Fallout 4, I only found two or three of them to be interesting.
+(Dogmeat is still a good boy, can’t help but bring him along to go item hunting.)

 On the other hand, each and every one of the companions you meet in Fallout is carefully developed and come with their own original stories.
 I could happily work with any one of them because they feel more like people than a collection of ones and zeroes that act as your pack mule/group fighters.